Karatsuban/Hedytor/README.md

 ## How to use

+You may need to install PySide6 for this project to work.
+Simple execute `pip install -r requirements.txt`.

-Simply type `$ python Hedytor.py` to launch the program.
+When you are ready, simply type `$ python Hedytor.py` to launch the program.

 When you're in, you'll be met with a simple interface.
 There's an input line, a button and a checkBox... and that's all you need!